 In this article, we are going to show you how to identify and use the head and shoulders pattern.
 We’ll also show you the essential tools and technical indicators to combine when using this pattern as a trading strategy.

 The bearish head and shoulder pattern is a famous classical charting formation in technical analysis that appears at the end of an uptrend and signals that the previous trend may come to an end.
-It is often used by forex traders as an indicator to enter a short-selling position or exit a long-position trade.
+Forex traders often use it as an indicator to enter a short-selling position or exit a long-position trade.

 Much like the inverse head and shoulders pattern, the head and shoulders pattern is characterized by three tops that form the shape of the head in the middle and two shoulders – the left shoulder and the right shoulder.
 Also, it has a neckline that serves as a support level.